dotnet/android/Documentation/workflow/SystemProperties.md

         - [debug.mono.wref](#debugmonowref)

 <!-- markdown-toc end -->
-# Custom Android system properties used by Xamarin.Android
+# Custom Android system properties used by .NET for Android

 ## Introduction

-Xamarin.Android uses a number of custom Android system properties to communicate settings to application at the run time.
+.NET for Android uses a number of custom Android system properties to communicate settings to application at the run time.
 Each property value can be no longer than 91 characters (as per Android OS limits) and can be set from the command line using the following syntax: